martinkirch/rivendell2beets/README.md

 # Importing from RDLibrary to beets

-This set of tools is able to import music (it will only import from the MUSIC group) from RDLibrary to [beets](https://beets.io).
+This is a beet plug-in able to import music (it will only import from the MUSIC group) from RDLibrary to [beets](https://beets.io).
 It uses the "Artist" and "Title" tags from RDLibrary to re-tag files.
 It also uses [acoustid](https://acoustid.org) to hopefully fix missing tags or wrong tags like `[new cart]`.